Gisagara28966/oracle_pdb_ass_II_28966_Gisagara/README.md

 ![OEM Dashboard](screenshots/oemdashboard/oemdash.PNG)

 ---
+## Integrity Statement

+I confirm that this assignment was completed independently and reflects my own work.
+All tasks, commands, configurations, and screenshots were performed and captured by me.
+I did not copy from other students, share my work, or use unauthorized assistance.

 ## Final Checklist (Apply Before Submission)

-- [ ] Repository name follows required format
+- [ok ] Repository name follows required format
-- [ ] Repository is PUBLIC
+- [ok ] Repository is PUBLIC
-- [ ] README.md is complete
+- [ok ] README.md is complete
-- [ ] Task 1 completed with screenshots
+- [ok ] Task 1 completed with screenshots
-- [ ] Task 2 completed with screenshots
+- [ok ] Task 2 completed with screenshots
-- [ ] Task 3 completed with OEM screenshot
+- [ ok] Task 3 completed with OEM screenshot
-- [ ] Naming conventions followed exactly
+- [ok ] Naming conventions followed exactly
-- [ ] All screenshots are clear and readable
+- [ok ] All screenshots are clear and readable
-- [ ] Integrity statement included
+- [ok ] Integrity statement included
-- [ ] GitHub link submitted through Google Form
+- [ok ] GitHub link submitted through Google Form